Rave Racer: Development and release

-A Microsoft Windows version was originally under development for NEC's PowerVR graphics processor, and was demonstrated in early 1996.
+A Microsoft Windows version was originally under development with support NEC's PowerVR graphics processor, and was demonstrated in early 1996.
 However the game was cancelled, thus no games in the Ridge Racer series were released for PCs until Ridge Racer Unbounded in 2012.
-A PlayStation version was announced later in 1996, but it too was cancelled.
+A PlayStation version was announced later in 1996, but it was also cancelled.
 A standalone game, Rage Racer was instead produced for the console.

+Legacy

+Hamster Corporation released the game as part of the Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5, Xbox Series X/S in February 2026.

 Reception

 In Japan, Game Machine listed Rave Racer as the most popular dedicated arcade game of September 1995.
 It went on to be the highest-grossing dedicated arcade game of 1996 in Japan.

 A critic for Next Generation remarked that while the game makes few changes from its predecessors, those changes are important enough to make it a dramatic improvement.
 He found the more accurate and responsive control particularly pleasing, saying it allows players to pull off more impressive maneuvers and race without having to compensate for the controls.
 He also praised the fast-paced music and graphical touches.
 Concluding that "despite only four courses, one of which is a rehash, this racer kicks", he gave it four out of five stars.

 In 1996, Next Generation listed the game at number 94 in their "Top 100 Games of All Time", citing a force-feedback steering wheel, loud speakers, a huge monitor, and a link to up to seven other units.

-In 2023, Time Extension ranked the game ninth on their "Best Ridge Racer Games" list.
+In 2023, Time Extension ranked the game ninth on their "Best Ridge Racer Games" list, calling it "a more refined and enjoyable experience" compared to the original Ridge Racer.